 The chief Āpihai Te Kawau signed the Treaty of Waitangi at Manukau Harbour on 20 March 1840.
-He did so after inviting Governor William Hobson to live in Auckland, hoping that he would protect the land and its people.
-Unfortunately, the relocation of the capital from Russell to Auckland meant there was extra pressure for land.
+He did so after inviting Lieutenant-Governor William Hobson to live in Auckland, hoping that he would protect the land and its people.
+Unfortunately, the relocation of the capital from the Bay of Islands to Auckland meant there was extra pressure for land.
 Ngāti Whātua sold 3,000 acres (1,214 hectares) to the Crown for cash and goods worth £341; six months later, 44 acres (17 hectares) were sold by the Crown at public auction for £24,275.
 The remainder was sub-divided and sold for over £72,000, mostly within two years.
 By 1850 most of the tribe’s accessible land in Auckland was gone.

 By 1900 Ngāti Whātua were reduced to living at Ōkahu Bay in Ōrākei.
-The government and the Auckland City Council continued to apply pressure to remove them.
-A main sewerage pipe was built across the front of the village at Ōkahu Bay.
-That same village was refused connection to the city’s fresh water.
+The government and Auckland City Council continued to apply pressure to remove them.
+A main sewerage pipe was built across the front of the village at Ōkahu Bay, which was refused connection to the city’s fresh water supply.
 The last inhabitants were evicted in the early 1950s, their houses demolished and their meeting house burned.
 Only the church and cemetery remained.

 Ngāti Whātua have been at the forefront of action over tribal land loss since 1881, when Paora Tūhaere hosted a pan-national assembly of Māori chiefs at Kohimarama.
 Nearly 100 years later, in 1977–78, Joe Hawke led a 506-day occupation of Bastion Point.
 However, Ngāti Whātua protesters were evicted from the ancestral lands they had hoped to get back.
 Media coverage of that protest raised awareness among New Zealanders of Māori grievances over land issues.
 A great deal of progress has been made since then.
 In 1992 the Waitangi Tribunal released findings supporting Te Roroa’s claims, and the tribe now plays a significant role in their region.
 Action from the Crown has also been positive, offering guardianship of Tāne Mahuta, the largest surviving New Zealand kauri tree in the Waipoua Forest, north of Dargaville.